Creating Baron Urbigerus's Herbal Menstruum, Part 1

 Introduction

-Some time ago, I stumbled upon a curious article by Professor Manfred M. Junius - a wonderful researcher and practitioner in various fields of Hermetic philosophy.
-The text of the article is essentially a commentary and explanation on working with a vegetable solvent authored by a 17th-century German baron, Urbigerus.
-The purpose of this menstruum is clear - obtaining the philosophical oil of a plant via the cold path.
+Some time ago, I stumbled upon a fascinating article by Professor Manfred M. Junius1—a brilliant researcher and practitioner across various fields of Hermetic philosophy.
+The text serves as a commentary and guide to working with a vegetable solvent authored by a 17th-century German baron, Urbigerus.
+The purpose of this menstruum is clear: the cold extraction of a plant's philosophical oil.

-This oil itself should be a very potent spagyric preparation, as the cold path implies that very subtle attitude toward the substrate, which corresponds well with the concept of a "feminine" approach—gentle and reverent as opposed to thermal processing.
-In spagyrics, this has one of the key meanings: vegetable matter does not tolerate coarseness.
+This oil itself should be a highly potent spagyric preparation, as the "cold way" implies the subtle treatment of the substrate that aligns with a "feminine" approach—gentle and reverent, in contrast to thermal processing.
+In spagyrics, this is of paramount importance: vegetable matter does not tolerate coarseness.

-Having some experience working with elixirs and tinctures, of course, I could not pass by this recipe due to a truly childlike wonder—the crowning achievement of the work was supposed to be a certain solution, into which, by immersing any* green plant, literally in a matter of minutes, a film would appear on the surface of the solution—that very purest oil, while all impurities would mysteriously fall to the bottom.
+Given my experience with elixirs and tinctures, I could not ignore this particular formula; it sparked a truly childlike wonder in me.
+The culmination of the work was to be a solution into which one could submerge any* green plant, and within mere minutes, a film—the purest oil—would rise to the surface, while all impurities would mysteriously settle to the bottom.

-Although the process itself did not seem like a walk in the park to me, rather the opposite—I had to walk a long and thorny path for the first time—a special cohobation, a month of preparing the matter, and more—still, the decision was made to conduct this experiment.
+Although the process itself did not seem like a walk in the park—quite the contrary, as I faced a long and thorny path for the first time, involving a specific cohobation, a month of preparing the matter, and much more—I nonetheless decided to proceed with this experiment.

 Preparatory Stage

-The device of the menstruum itself is extremely curious—prepared Mercury, saturated sufficiently with Sulfur and Salt.
-It sounds like a standard approach to preparing an elixir.
-In many ways, it is, with some exceptions.
+The very structure of the menstruum is fascinating: it is prepared Mercury, saturated with an abundance of Sulfur and Salt.
+This sounds like a standard approach to elixir preparation, and in many respects, it is—with a few notable exceptions.

-Mercury in our work is rectified wine spirit, while sulfur is of a dual nature—volatile and non-volatile.
-Volatile sulfur is turpentine obtained from coniferous resin; non-volatile is rosin, the same resin.
-Salt is highly purified tartar body.
+In our work, Mercury is rectified spirit of wine, while Sulfur is of a dual nature: volatile and fixed.
+Volatile Sulfur is turpentine derived from coniferous resin, and fixed Sulfur is rosin—that same resin.
+Salt is the highly purified body of tartar.

-The essence of the work is to saturate the Mercury in a certain way, completely filling its internal structure with the above-mentioned, to make it fiery—which will give the desired result.
-The overflowing matrix of Mercury will no longer be able to accept etheric compounds and oils and will cast them to the surface.
-The sharpness and fieriness are set by the wonderful salt.
+The essence of the work lies in saturating Mercury in a specific manner, fully imbuing its internal structure with the aforementioned substances to render it igneous, which yields the desired result.
+Once the matrix of Mercury is saturated, it can no longer absorb ethereal compounds and oils, forcing them to the surface.
+The sharpness and igneous quality are imparted by the excellent salt.

-Rosin and turpentine will be food for our future infant.
-We will prepare the food as follows: mix both in the indicated proportions in a water bath until fully blended.
-A thick amber-colored solution will result.
-The rosin must first be crushed into a powder.
+Rosin and turpentine will serve as nourishment for our future infant.
+Prepare the mixture by combining both ingredients in the specified proportions over a water bath until fully integrated.
+The result will be a thick, amber-colored solution.
+Ensure the rosin is crushed into a fine powder beforehand.

-We will heat the pre-purified Tartar Salt well and let it cool just slightly to avoid ignition upon connection.
-The amount of Salt should be acceptable.
-To obtain 250ml of vegetable menstruum, I would recommend no less than 50g of purified Salt.
-Then the fieriness of our Mercury will be acceptable.
+Thoroughly heat the pre-purified Salt of Tartar and allow it to cool only slightly to prevent ignition upon mixing.
+The quantity of Salt must be sufficient; for 250ml of vegetable menstruum, I recommend at least 50g of purified Salt.
+This ensures the fiery nature of our Mercury remains well-tempered.

-Before us is an infant—whom we must feed daily until it is quite full and refuses the next meal, and besides feeding, it is necessary to "turn" it daily (stir the substance) so that it does not stagnate.
-I advise treating it with love, similar to a mother's love—the result truly depends on this.
-If the infant has not eaten its fill within 3 weeks, it means a mistake was made somewhere.
+We now have an infant that must be fed daily until it is fully satiated and refuses further nourishment.
+Beyond feeding, you must "turn" it daily—stirring the substance—to prevent it from stagnating.
+I advise treating it with a mother's love, as the final result truly depends on this.
+If the infant has not had its fill within three weeks, an error was made somewhere along the way.

-In the next part, I will describe in detail how our Elixir will be born from the infant.
+In the next part, I will describe in detail how our Elixir is born from this infant.

 Loading comments...